teremterem/MiniAgents/README__claude-3-5-sonnet-20240620.md

-Certainly!
-I'll improve the README.md file based on your requirements, add appropriate emojis to headers, and make sure it's up-to-date with the current state of the framework.
-Here's the updated README.md:

 # 🚀 MiniAgents

 A framework on top of asyncio for building LLM-based multi-agent systems in Python, with immutable, Pydantic-based messages and a focus on asynchronous token and message streaming between agents.